115 Easy Rewards for Kids (Motivation That WORKS Without Candy!)

 How should I reward my child?

-Now, this scenario with our son worked because we chose a goal that was within reach, and we let him pick a reward that matched his interests.
+Now, this scenario worked because we chose a goal that was within reach.
+And we let him pick a reward that matched his interests.

-Remember, smaller goals and rewards work better, and then raise the bar as you go.
+Remember, smaller goals and rewards work better.
+Raise the bar as you go.
 (The next basketball game was six touches, and so on.)

 Big List of Good Rewards for Kids